 What Does the Vagus Nerve Do?

 So, you can see how the Vagus Nerve and its connection to all these organs and important parts of your body can control the way you feel and act.
-It is designed to help you recover from times of stress or high energy consumption.
+This design helps you recover from times of stress or high energy consumption.
 The ideal way to do this from an evolutionary point of view is to rest and to take in more energy from food.
 The Vagus Nerve and the system it regulates are primed to get the most from these activities.

 As you would expect, the opposite happens when your vagal tone is low.
 If your body doesn’t experience these times of stress or high energy consumption then it doesn’t prepare the body in the same way.
 So, a consistently low vagal tone is associated with a body that doesn’t function in the same way.
 It causes problems such as –